GovCodex

 Renovations and Additions

-• Kitchen or bathroom remodels exceeding $10,000
+• Kitchen or bathroom remodels above your local permit-value threshold

 • Room additions or structural changes